The 10 Commandments of Exercise

 So what does that mean?

-Well if you can do one pushup now then when you can do 10 pushups your arms, shoulders, and chest will be much more toned looking.
+Well if you can do one pushup now then when you can do 10 pushups your arms, shoulders, and chest will be much more toned looking because they will have more muscle.

 If you can do kettlebell swings with a single 26 lb kettlebell then when you can swing a 53 lber your glutes will be far more toned.